cspwcspw/CloudCameraGK7102/README.md

 makes the "click" sounds when the LED and infrared lights turn on and off.
 ![CameraPic](images/Middle_layer.jpg "Middle layer")

-The lowest layer board has an SoC called GOKE7102C, and some other stuff that I can't easily see.
+The lowest layer board has an SoC called GOKE7102C.
+It also contains a TMS1102NL which is apparently a magnet isolation and interference suppression device for 10Base-T Ethernet.
+There is also the green wireless daughterboard with the bright yellow antenna plug.

 ![CameraPic](images/Lowest_layer.jpg "Lowest layer")

 ## Help?

-Please let me know if you stumble across anything that will allow me to change the stream frame rate, or control the LEDs remotely, or speak back through the camera, or unbrick my bricked camera.
+Please let me know if you stumble across anything that will allow me to control the PSPCamera hardware: change the stream frame rate, control the LEDs remotely, set regions of interest for motion detection, or speak back through the camera.

+Or if you find a serial console connection, let me know where and I'll attempt to unbrick my bricked camera.

-*Last Revision 20 June 2019*
+*Last Revision 2 July 2019*
 mailto:cspwcspw@gmail.com